-Huntingdonshire is the largest district in Cambridgeshire, with a population of 181,804 across an area of over nine hundred km2.
-It is predominately rural in nature, with a sparse population density of just four people per acre, compared to seventy-five people per acre in Cambridge.
-Local employment and key services are focused in the market towns of Huntingdon, St Neots, and St Ives.
-Huntingdonshire's other towns are the smaller, more rural town of Ramsey and Godmanchester which is closely linked to

-Huntingdon.
-All five of Huntingdon's towns and the many rural villages in the district have strong links to neighbouring communities, including Cambridge to the east, Peterborough to the north and Bedford to the southwest.
+Huntingdonshire is the largest district in Cambridgeshire, with a population of 170,000180,800 across an area of over nine hundred km2.
+It is predominately rural in nature, with a sparse population density of just four people per acre-comparedacre, compared to seventy-five people per acre in Cambridge,-with_Llocal employment and key services are focused in the large towns of Huntingdon, and St Neots_and, together with St Ives_to the east.
+Huntingdonshire's other towns is the smaller, more rural town, such as Ramseyof Ramsey.
+All four of Huntingdon's towns and the many rural villages in the dDistrict have strong links to neighbouring communities, including Cambridge to the east, Peterborough to the north and Bedford to the southwest.
 These provide employment, shopping, leisure, and health services to complement those available within the district and generate significant long-distance travel demand.